yandex-cloud/yandex-cloud-ml-sdk/docs/auth.rst

      auth = MetadataAuth()

-* :py:class:`EnvIAMTokenAuth` - Allows you to explicitly set authentication using the IAM token specified in the ``YC_TOKEN`` or any other environment variable.
+* :py:class:`yandex_cloud_ml_sdk.auth.EnvIAMTokenAuth` - Allows you to explicitly set authentication using the IAM token specified in the ``YC_TOKEN`` or any other environment variable.

   Examples: